So you survived their junior year of high school–congratulations, mom!

 What does that look like?
 Like a definite lack of motivation.

-They don’t want to work, clean up–sometimes just getting more than a grunt out of them is a miracle.
+They don’t want to work, or clean up–sometimes just getting more than a grunt out of them is a miracle.
 Honestly, I don’t really blame them.

 Let go, loosen the leash a little because next year you won’t be holding one at all.
 Let them make their choices– good or bad.
 Give them–and yourself a break because a lot of change is coming.